 In establishing this new fraternity, Brothers of The Hood, inclusive of all award winners from both Calgary and Winnipeg, it is the intent of the fraternity to not only welcome in each city's annual recipient but to challenge all recipients, past, present, and future to continue to live up to the ideals of the award by continuous involvment within their community.
 And in keeping with the continuing tradition of the ideals of the award, the fraternity will hopefully do all that it possibly can to not only further the education opportunities of others, but to also make a difference within all communities in which it's members work and choose to live.

-On December 28th, 2005, Colleen Susanne Robertson passed away in her sleep just two weeks before her & John's 33rd anniversary!
+Over a decade has passed since Colleen Susanne Robertson passed away in her sleep just before her & John's 33rd anniversary!
 Colleen was born on November 1st, ALL SAINTS DAY!
-An additional seven grand children have arrived since the loss of Colleen, with three more girls in a row to put them in front 6-5!!
+An additional eight grand children have arrived since the loss of Colleen, with four more girls in a row to put them in front 7-5!!

 Colleen (50) and John's last pic together!